 Application programs which include data processing and scientific programs are developed in the environment provided by the language compiler.
-Interactions with the operating system are limited to job control statements and real-time support facilities provided the by language processor.
-Utility programs such as compilers, linkage editors inventory systems are written to provide user processing environments, Utility programs sophisticated make use operating system facilities.
-System programs such as data base management system operating and real-time systems interact directly with the hardware.
+Interactions with the operating system are limited to job control statements and real-time support facilities provided by the language processor.
+Utility programs such as compilers, linkage editors and inventory systems are written to provide user processing environments, Utility programs make sophisticated use of operating system facilities.
+System programs such data base as management system operating and real-time systems interact directly with the hardware.